SCIENCE OF AGRICULTURE

 - April 15, 2019 - Final team registration deadline

-- September TBA 2019 - Preliminary Presentations, Kansas State Fair (required for all teams)
+- September 13, 2019 - Preliminary Presentations at Ag Innovation Day, Kansas State Fair

 - November TBA 2019 - Science of Agriculture Challenge competition at Kansas State University